6 Ways To Make Allspice Essential Oil

 Another frequently used distillation process is water and steam.
 This is always used for either dried or fresh plant matter that would be damaged by boiling.
 First, the plant material is set up on a perforated grid.

 The warm and spicy aroma that results from allspice essential oil is similar in scent to cinnamon and clove essential oils.
-A high concentration of eugenol is at least partially responsible for this similarity in scent.
-This oil is a great oil to place into a diffuser during the autumn and fall months.
+A high concentration of eugenol is at least partially responsible for this similarity in smell.
+This oil is an exceptional oil to place into a diffuser during the autumn and fall months.

 The essential oil of allspice, in a small dilution, is often said to be an aphrodisiac.
 The rich and warm aroma of allspice oils also combines well with masculine blends.
 Even though allspice essential oil is well regarded for its usage in personal fragrancing, arthritic, massage and muscle soothing applications, it can sometimes irritate the skin.
 Those who choose to use allspice oil for topic usage should be certain to dilute it thoroughly.